Welcome to the Best Practices Registry!

 - Avoid simply “picking from the list.”
 Registries like the BPR are useful tools, but they are not substitutes for thoughtful data-driven strategic planning.

 - Assess relevance.
-Look for programs and interventions that address the social determinants of health and underlying risk and protective factors that are relevant in your context.
+Look for programs and interventions that address the underlying risk and protective factors that are relevant in your context.

 - Consider practical fit.
-Choose programs and interventions that match your population, setting, and goals and that are feasible in terms of capacity, resources, and readiness to act.
+Choose programs and interventions that fit your area’s groups, settings, and goals and that are feasible in terms of your capacity, resources, and readiness to act.

 Looking for Additional Information?